Upinel/PVE-Intel-vGPU-Lazy/README.md

 ## Conclusion
 By completing this guide, you should be able to share your Intel Gen 12 iGPU across multiple VMs for enhanced video processing and virtualized graphical tasks within a Proxmox environment.

+## License
+This project is licensed under Apache License, Version 2.0.

+## Author
+Nova Upinel Chow
+Email: dev@upinel.com

+## Buy me a coffee
+If you wish to donate us, please donate to [https://paypal.me/Upinel](https://paypal.me/Upinel), it will be really lovely.